Axway-API-Builder-Ext/api-builder-extras/api-builder-plugin-fn-kafka-producer/README.md

 ## publish

-The _Publish_ method is used to push messages onto Kafka topics.
+The _publish_ method is used to push messages onto Kafka topics.

 | Param | Type | Required | Description |
 | --- | --- | --- | --- |